 The method of instruction at this law school for the Juris Doctor (J.D.) degree program is principally by technological means including interactive classes.

 St. Francis' internal academic regulations are in some cases more stringent than those promulgated in the above disclosure statements and students are urged to carefully read this St. Francis General Catalog for further information.

 St. Francis School of Law is a division of Baker College.
-Baker College is a private non-profit educational system located in Michigan.
-For the Disclosure of Consumer Information for Baker College visit https://www.baker.edu/about/get-to-know-us/disclosure-of-consumer-information/ St. Francis School of Law is a 501(c)(3) not-for-profit organization.
+Baker College is a private not-for-profit educational system located in Michigan.
+For the Disclosure of Consumer Information for Baker College visit Baker College Consumer Disclosures

+St. Francis School of Law is a 501(c)(3) not-for-profit organization.